Chapter 5 – First Impressions

 "After you."
 He said and copied her gesture.
 She nodded and led the way.
 When they entered the room, Beverly was still sitting at the table and the cat had made herself comfortable on Beverly's lap.
 Atticus was resting his head on her lap while she petted each animal with a hand.
 Beverly looked up at her observers and smiled.
 Jean-Luc and Virginia both smiled.
 The spirit continued to watch Beverly and Jean-Luc with no indication of wanting to be introduced.

 "Would you like to see the rest of the house?"
 Virginia asked looking at each of them.

 "Sure."
 Beverly said as she gently scoped up the cat off her lap.
 Virginia walked into the living room.

 "Obviously, this is the living room."
 Virginia said.
 There was a large bookshelf that was full.
 Both visitors looked at the bookshelf appreciatively.
-"You've already seen the kitchen and its too dark to really see much of the backyard, which leaves the upstairs.
-Maybe this coming weekend we can visit my horse."
+"You've already seen the kitchen and its too dark to see much of the backyard, which leaves the upstairs.
+Maybe this weekend we can visit my horse."